 Fortunately my crew and I figured out what was going on in time to turn the ship sharply to starboard just as the ferry came steaming full speed down our port side.
 Unfortunately, just as all the excitement came to a head, our captain (i.e., my boss) was coincidentally climbing the bridge ladder for his routine after-dinner check on “how things were going.”
 Halfway up the ladder the “thing” he found was an eyeball to eyeball perspective with the civilian evening commuters waving, cheering and loving their rare close-up look at a Navy ship lining the ferry rail about 30 feet away.
 Needless to say it wasn’t an opportune time to explain my newly learned wisdom about how ferries swap their lights when they’re done swapping cars and people.
 As he energetically questioned my competence, it seemed better to just let him vent, making sure the whole crew knew how inexperienced their new deck officer was, rather than risk having him view any defensive arguments as insubordination.

-There is an odd irony about the privileged and burdened terms used in marine law.
-All deck officers underway know very well that when facing a collision course at sea, it is a privilege to be burdened and a burden to be privileged.
-This is because being in the privileged status includes a rigid requirement to maintain course and speed, while the burdened ship is required to alter course and/or speed.
-Not unlike other situations in life, when we are privileged we carry expectations that reduce our options.
-Yet when we are burdened, the options to improve the situation are ours to control.
-So the question ponder is . . .
-“Would you prefer to be privileged or burdened?”
+There is an odd irony about the way the terms privileged and burdened are used in marine law.
+Experienced deck officers underway know very well when facing a collision course at sea, it is ironically privileged to be burdened and a burden to be privileged.
+This is because the law assigns privileged status to the ship which is rigidly required to maintain course and speed, while the vessel designated with burdened status may freely alter its course and speed as is sees fit to avoid collision.
+In a similar way, privileged situations in life carry responsibilities and expectations that reduce options.
+Yet when we are burdened, the flexibility to improve an undesirable situation carries choice options that are ours to control.
+So the question ponder is … “Would you prefer to be privileged? or burdened?”